PS5Dev/PS5SDK/README.md

 ```

 ### VSCode
-Ensure ninja is available on your system and can be found in your PATH.
-Once you open the project, it should prompt to configure cmake.
+1. Ensure ninja is available on your system and can be found in your PATH.
+2. You may need to update `CMakePresets.json`'s `toolchainFile` path to `[PS5 SDK root]/cmake/toolchain-ps5.cmake`, particularly if building outside the source tree.
+3. Once you open the project, it should prompt to configure cmake.
 Alternatively, go to the "CMake" tab and "Configure All Projects" + "Build All Projects"